-Iron Canyon Trail is a 2.2 mile lightly trafficked out and back trail located near Park City, UT that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and nature trips and is accessible from May until October.
+Iron Canyon Trail is a 2 mile lightly trafficked out and back trail located near Park City, Utah that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking and nature trips and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash